AGI-Labs/manimo/README.md

 # MANIMO

 A modular interface for robotic manipulation:
-1. supports a suite of sensors (camera sensors, force sensors, touch sensors, audio sensors) and actuators (robotic arms: panda).
+1. supports a suite of sensors (camera sensors, force sensors, touch sensors, audio sensors) and actuators (robotic arms: panda, and end-effectors).
 2. allows users to compose different sensor modalities and actuators to form new manipulation environments. (mujoco compatible envs)

 ## Future: